enrojasv/enrojasv/README.md

-# Hola mundo! 🌍
+# Hola Mundo!
-My name is Enrique Rojas and I'm a Software Developer.

-- ❤️ I really like to work with mobile applications, developing UI/UX and software.
+👋 I'm Enrique Rojas, a Software Developer passionate about crafting mobile applications and creating delightful user experiences.
-- 🌱 As a Jr. Developer I do mini projects to practice my skills.
-Some may be public so you can see my code.
+🌱 As a Jr. Developer, I love working on mini projects to hone my skills.
+You might find some of them here on my profile, feel free to explore my code!
-- 📖 Years ago, I got a degree in Philosophy, but I decided to switch and now I'm in the tech world.
-- 👨🏽‍💻 Right now I'm working as a Flutter Developer at [RV Labs](https://www.rvlabs.app/).
+🎓 Despite my background in Philosophy, I made the exciting switch to the tech world, and now I'm thriving as a Flutter Developer at RV Labs.
-- 🗣  I speak Spanish, Catalan, and English.
+🌍 Fluent in Spanish, Catalan, and English, I enjoy collaborating with diverse and multicultural teams.
-- 📧 For any questions or doubts don't hesitate to contact me!
-My email is on the left 👈
+📧 Got questions or just want to chat?
+Don't hesitate to reach out!
+My email is right here on the left 👈

-Have a nice day!
+Have a fantastic day!

 ![](https://github.com/enrojasv/enrojasv/blob/main/mono_chulesco.gif)